« get me outta code hell

 -HSMusic, short for the *Homestuck Music Wiki*, is a revitalization and reimagining of [earlier][fandom] [projects][nsnd] archiving and celebrating the expansive history of Homestuck official and fan music.
 Roughly periodic releases of the website are released at [hsmusic.wiki][hsmusic]; all development occurs in this public Git repository, which can be accessed at [notabug.org][notabug].

 +HSMusic, short for the *Homestuck Music Wiki*, is a revitalization and reimagining of [earlier][fandom] [projects][nsnd] archiving and celebrating the expansive history of Homestuck official and fan music.
-Roughly periodic releases of the website are released at [hsmusic.wiki][hsmusic]; all development occurs in this public Git repository, which can be accessed at [github.com][github].
+Roughly periodic releases of the website are released at [hsmusic.wiki][hsmusic]; all development occurs in a few different public Git repositories:

 -## Project Structure